doceazedo/unttv/README.md

 ### `/oauth2/token/[code]`

-Retrieve access token and refresh token for an authorization code
+Retrieve access token, refresh token and user data for an authorization code

 **Example:** https://unttv.vercel.app/oauth2/token/dac9630aec642a428cd73f4be0a03569